A long time ago, my friend Catherine tried the “black coffee” diet. If you’re not familiar with it, it’s pretty much exactly what it sounds like.

 - If you have a lot of weight to lose, work with a qualified professional to find a program that works for you.
 My weight loss program considers the unique needs of each individual for sustaining weight loss long term.

-A little bit of coffee may help – but it’s not the ultimate answer
+The verdict: A little bit of coffee may help – but it’s not the ultimate answer

 Reviewed by Dr. Mark Menolascino, MD